-Even though all E values lie within the null distribution, only two lie above the null mean of 0.5; the probability of this happening by chance is $2 \times 10^{-5}$ .
+Even though all E values lie within the null distribution, only two lie above the null mean of 0.5; the probability of two or fewer values lying above the mean by chance is 2×10^{-5} .
 For a network with E much larger than 0.5, the parameter and the functional distances would be anti-correlated, and the network function would evolve dramatically with very small parameter changes.
-Thus the vast majority of the networks studied show a statistically significant, yet unintuitively small, positive correlation among the functional and the parametric distance.
+Thus the vast majority of the networks studied show a statistically significant, yet unexpectedly small, positive correlation among the functional and the parametric distance.

 Despite the fact that the E values lie in a narrow range, sampling errors are small (see Fig. 2), meaning that the networks can be ranked with some confidence according to their evolvability.
 We asked statistically whether this ranking was correlated with any topological features of the network, including the sign of the regulation of each gene, the length and net sign of the feedback cycle, and the total number of activators and repressors in the network, both in and out of the cycle.
-Correlation was tested for features with categorical values using a Wilcoxon rank-sum test [34, 35] (for two categories) or a Kruskal-Wallis H-test [36] (for more than two categories), and for features with real values using Kendall's $\tau$ [32].
-No topological feature significantly correlated with E. The lowest p-value was 0.04, and, since many correlations were tested for at once, a Bonferoni correction [37] showed that the likelihood of obtaining a p-value this low simply by chance was 0.33.
+Correlation was tested for features with categorical values using a Wilcoxon rank-sum test [36, 37] (for two categories) or a Kruskal-Wallis H-test [38] (for more than two categories), and for features with real values using Kendall's τ [32].
+No topological feature significantly correlated with E. The lowest p-value was 0.04, and, since many correlations were tested for at once, a Bonferoni correction [39] showed that the likelihood of obtaining a p-value this low simply by chance was 0.33.
 Thus we identified no topological aspect that significantly imparted higher or lower evolvability to the networks.

-Changing functions without losing functionality
+2.2 Changing functions without a large loss of functionality

-As described in the previous section, we have found that the networks studied organize their optimally informative solutions in parameter space in such a way that change in function is largely independent of change in parameters.
+As described in the previous section, we have found that the networks studied organise their optimally informative solutions in parameter space in such a way that large changes in function do not require large changes in parameters.
 We further demonstrate here that the networks can change from one function to another in parameter space without significant loss of the input-output information along the way.
 This further underscores the evolvability of these networks, since it shows that random steps in parameter space not only explore the full variety of a network's functions, but do so without significant loss of fidelity.
-In the context of electric logical circuits, such evolvability would correspond to an ability to continuously change a logic gate from performing one logical function to another while remaining a functional gate in the interim.
+In the context of electric logical circuits, such evolvability would correspond to an ability to change a logic gate continuously from performing one logical function to another while remaining a largely functional gate in the interim.